kesselborn/conex/README.md

 # taborama
-**this addon is still experimental and lacks hiding / showing tab groups due to https://bugzilla.mozilla.org/show_bug.cgi?id=1384515**
+**this addon is still experimental and lacks hiding / showing tab containers due to https://bugzilla.mozilla.org/show_bug.cgi?id=1384515**

 This webextension is a replacement for the discontinued <b>TabGroups</b> with some differences: